NVIDIA/NeMo/docs/source/nlp/bert_pretraining.rst

 - next sentence prediction

 The model architecture is published in `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-bert-devlin2018bert`.
 The model is originally trained on English Wikipedia and BookCorpus.
-BERT is often used as a language model encoder for downstream tasks, for example, :ref:`token_classification`, :ref:`text_classification`, :ref:`question_answering`, etc.
+BERT is often used as a language model encoder for downstream tasks, for example, :ref:`token_classification`, :ref:`text_classification`, :ref:`question_answering`, etc. Domain-specific BERT models can be advantageous for a wide range of applications.
+One notable application is the domain-specific BERT in a biomedical setting, for example, BioBERT :cite:`nlp-bert-lee2019biobert` or its improved derivative BioMegatron :cite:`nlp-bert-shin2020biomegatron`.
-Domain-specific BERT models can be advantageous for a wide range of applications.
-One notable application is the domain-specific BERT in a biomedical setting, e.g. BioBERT :cite:`nlp-bert-lee2019biobert` or its improved derivative BioMegatron :cite:`nlp-bert-shin2020biomegatron`.
 For the latter, refer to :ref:`megatron_finetuning`.

 Quick Start Guide
 -----------------